golint-fixer/ptichka/README.md

 Then copy `.ptichkarc.toml.example` to `/path/to/your.toml`

-Go to http://apps.twitter.com and register application.
+Go to http://apps.twitter.com and register application (or applications).

 Configure `consumer_key`, `consumer_secret`, `access_token`,
 `access_token_secret` in `/path/to/your.toml` file
-according to your registered Twitter application.
+according to your registered Twitter application(s).

 Configure SMTP and mail in `/path/to/your.toml` file.